 Evaluation of Social Work PRACTICUM Program

-By PracticumPracticum Agency
+By Practicum Agency

 Please help us by providing feedback on our performance with you and your agency.
 For each items select the degree to which you agree with the statement.
 Please circle your answer for each statement and return the survey via email to the Director of Field Education, Roxana.Holland@msj.edu